The git-annex P2P protocol is a custom protocol that git-annex uses to communicate between peers.

 The server responds with either its own UUID when authentication is successful.
 Or, it can fail the authentication, and close the connection.

-AUTH_SUCCESS UUID
+AUTH-SUCCESS UUID

 Note that authentication does not guarantee that the client is talking to who they expect to be talking to.
 This, and encryption of the connection, are handled at a lower level.